arvvvs/No-Pants-University/Intro_to_Programming/README.md

 * What is a program?
 * What is a programming
 * What is a bug?
+* Types in Python
+* Numeric Precision in Python
 * How does a machine run a Python program?
+* Memory model
+* Functions